 When a product is sold through another channel (such as a retailer or online marketplace like eBay or Amazon), they are often required to have a unique number which is the UPC.
 This unique number differentiates one unique product from another.
-When a product is shipped to a distributor or retailer to resell, they often generate a SKU to internally better manage that item in their inventory system.
+When a product is shipped to a distributor or retailer to resell, they often generate different SKUs to internally manage items in their inventory system.

 How to read a UPC Barcode

 Barcodes may look like a random assortment of lines and numbers.
 The vertical lines are used so scanners can read the information, but those lines are associated with the numbers which provide some information.